 The “power off, 180-degree accuracy landing” defeats many commercial flight test applicants.
 It is a high bar; managing the aircraft’s energy to elegantly land on a point within 200 feet.
 Many disappointed candidates report unhelpful advice from their CFIs in training this maneuver, and serious disparities in what DPEs define as “success.”

-The burning qualification questions seem to be “Is this a ‘one try’ maneuver?” and “Can you slip despite the requirement for a stabilized approach?”
+The 180 power-off landing is a ‘one try’ maneuver!
+A more controversial question “Can you slip despite the requirement for a stabilized approach?”
 Remember this maneuver is just the more demanding form of a normal landing and all landings should be accurate and on a predetermined aim point.
-Here are some pointers to make every landing better and the 180° power-off accuracy landing easy.
+Here are some valuable pointers to make every landing better and the 180° power-off accuracy landing easy.

 The Power-Off 180° Is a Logical Extension of a “Normal Landing!”